-In this guide, you can find everything you need to know about spending one day in Sintra.
-Get help deciding which things to do in Sintra and which things to skip (plus a map and opening hours).
+In this guide, you can find everything you need to know about taking a Sintra day trip.
+Get help deciding which things to do in Sintra and which things to skip (plus a map and opening hours) for your perfect Sintra day trip itinerary.
 Find out the best way to get from Lisbon to Sintra and how to deal with driving in Sintra if you rent a car in Portugal.

 ***Some of the links in this post are affiliate links.
 If you purchase or book through these links, we earn a small commission at no extra cost to you.